 To make it easier to modify trusts, many jurisdictions are now allowing the consent of most beneficiaries to suffice to change the trust, especially if the changes are not detrimental to the non-agreeing beneficiaries or if their benefits are protected.
 U.T.C. §411

 Since the trust was created with certain objectives, there must be a reasonable basis for modifying the trust so that it can fulfill its objectives more efficiently.
 In modifying a trust, a court may modify either the terms of the trust or its administration.
 The administration of the trust may be modified if it has become impracticable or inefficient.

-With clear and convincing evidence that a trust or its administration is inefficient in carrying out the intentions of the settlor because it was created based on a mistake in fact or in law, the court may correct the trust document to better reflect what the settlor intended at the time of the trust's execution (aka reformation).
+With clear and convincing evidence that a trust or its administration is inefficient in carrying out the settlor's intentions because its creation was based on a mistake in fact or in law, the court may correct the trust document to better reflect what the settlor intended at the time of the trust's execution (aka reformation).
 U.T.C. §415

 A settlor can agree with the beneficiaries to terminate an irrevocable trust, even if the trustee objects, but if the settlor is dead, then the court will try to determine if the trust has an unfulfilled material purpose [aka Claflin doctrine, after Claflin v.
 Claflin, 20 N.E.
 454 (Mass.
 1889)] or if the trustee is merely trying to extend the lifetime of the trust to earn more fees.
 In almost every case, however, the courts will not terminate the trust if it is a spendthrift or support trust or a discretionary trust, or if any beneficiaries are only to receive their benefit when they reach a certain age.

 However, a court may still terminate a trust if it is in the best interest of the beneficiaries or if there was a probate settlement with the heirs of the settlor and the settlement included the termination of a testamentary trust.